viky-ai/website/doc/how-to/import-export-entities/index.md

 Only plain CSV files are accepted.
 An import can either append the file content to the list or replace it entirely.
 The line order in the file is preserved in the final entities list.
 Empty lines are ignored.

-The import process can accept files with a size up to 30 MB.
+The import process can accept files up to 30 MB in size.

 ![Import modal window screenshot](img/02_import_modal.png "Import modal window")

-There can be only one ongoing import at a time on a given entities list.
+There can only be one import in progress at a time on a given list of entities.
 A message will inform you that the import process is running.
 During this operation, manual updates are disabled.

 ![Import progress message screenshot](img/03_import_in_progress.png "Import in progress")